 Universal Credit is a single monthly payment for people in or out of work.
 It replaces six of the benefits and tax credits previously available.
 These are: Housing benefit, Income support, Jobseeker's Allowance, Employment and Support Allowance and Tax Credits.

-Instead, eligible people, of working age, get a single monthly payment direct to their bank account.
 Universal Credit aims to make the move into work easier, as well as supporting people who are working and on a low income.
+Eligible people, get a single monthly payment direct to their bank account.

 If you are exempt from claiming Universal Credit, you may need to claim Housing Benefit.
 You can find out more by visiting our Housing Benefit page.